simonhw/gardening-services/README.md

 ![Reviews Wireframe - Desktop]() -->

 ### Entity Relationship Diagrams
 An ERD was created to plan out the models that would be created and used in this project.
+A custom user model was planned as this is reccomenede in the official Django documentation and will afford the developer easier control over its structure.
+Other models include Service, Order, OrderItem, and Review.

 ![ERDs]()